Pioneer axon: Chemotactic influences

 A variety of chemotactic cues provide essential signaling directing the directional growth of pioneer axons.
 Chemotactic cues are unique in that they can be multifunctional and versatile.
 A single chemotactic cue can both act as an attractant or repellent to pioneer axons, and may work from either a distance or within the immediate vicinity.
 More specifically, the interactions between chemotactic cues and growth cones can offer a possible explanation for the diversity that is observed in their behavior.
 Guidance molecules are heavily involved in steering the directions of growth cones.
 For example, guidance molecules can initiate, extend, stabilize, or retract individual filopodia, as well as attract various adhesion molecules to impact their physical state.

 Some of the various chemotactic cues that have been explored in the mechanisms of pioneer axons include netrin, ephrin, semaphorin, Slit-Robo, and Notch.
 Receptors for these molecules have also been studied.
 Netrins primarily function as attractions of pioneer axons towards the midline.
 They can act from a distance as much as a few millimeters, as well as act in short range.
 Netrins can also act as a repellant.
 Unique among chemoattractants is that the function of netrin has been conserved among a variety of species across 600 million years.
 Like netrin, ephrin can function as both an attractant and repellant.
-Ephrins primarily play a role in setting a gradient along the anterior-poster axis for the guidance of developing retinal axons.
+Ephrins primarily play a role in setting a gradient along the anterior-posterior axis for the guidance of developing retinal axons.
 Semaphorins, which were first identified on specific axons in the grasshopper CNS, function primarily as short-range inhibitory cues that steer pioneer axons away from less ideal regions.
 Receptor complexes for semaphorins include neuropilins and plexins.